ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 playerEl.play()
 ```

-Available methods are exposed on the HTML element,
+Available methods are exposed on the HTML element:

 ```html
 const playerEl = document.querySelector('amp-story-player')
 ```

-and on instances of the global class variable,
+When creating a player dynamically, such as `document.createElement('amp-story-player')`, you may use the global class variable `AmpStoryPlayer` to load the player manually.

 ```html
 const player = new AmpStoryPlayer(window, playerEl)
 ```

+[tip type="note"]
+The element must be connected to the DOM before calling `load()`.
+[/tip]

 See the list of methods in the [Web Story Player spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-story-player.md#programmatic-control).